Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 tokenUsage: number;

-notes: string; // Free-text context about limitations
+notes: string; // Free-text context on what was missing or weird

 synthesis-prompt.tsfunction buildSynthesisPrompt(reports: SubagentReport[]): string {